timglabisch/timglabisch.github.io/_posts/2015-07-25-deleteable-package-structure.md

 An Aggregate Root `must not` contain other Aggregate Roots.

 #### How To Model References Between Object Structures?
 References `must` be modeled using an identifier.
-An identifier could be any scalar value or a dedicateded Id Object.
-The Id Object must implement be part of the `Domain Package` knowledge, therefore it must implement a dedicated Interface provided by the `Domain Package`.
+An identifier `could` be any scalar value or a dedicateded Id Object.
+The Id Object `must` is part of the `Domain Package` knowledge, therefore it `must` implement a dedicated Interface provided by the `Domain Package`.

 ```php
     <?php